vrurg/fieldx/README.md

 ## Laziness Protocol

 Though being very simple concept, laziness has its own peculiarities.
-The basics, as shown above, are such that when we declare a field as `lazy` the macro wraps it into some kind of proxy container type ([`OnceCell`] for plain fields).
+The basics, as shown above, are such that when we declare a field as `lazy` the macro wraps it into some kind of proxy container type (like [`OnceCell`](crate::plain::OnceCell) for plain fields; see more in [the table](#lazy_field_wrappers)).
 The first read[^only_via_method] from an uninitialized field will result in the lazy builder method to be invoked and the value it returns to be stored in the field.

-Here come the caveats:

-1. A builder is expected to be infallible.
-This requirement comes from the fact that when we call field's accessor we expect a value of field's type to be returned.
-Since Rust requires errors to be handled semi-in-place (contrary to exceptions in many other languages) there is no way for us to overcome this limitation.
-The builder could panic, but this is rarely a good option.

-   For cases when it is important to have controllable error handling, one could give the field a [`Result`] type.
-   Then `obj.field()?` could be a way to take care of errors.
-But this approach has its own complications, especially for sync fields.

-1. Field builder methods cannot mutate their objects.
-This limitation also comes from the fact that a typical accessor method doesn't need and must not use mutable `&self`.
-Of course, it is always possible to use internal mutability, as in the first example here.
+Here come a caveat: field builder methods cannot mutate their objects.
+This limitation comes from the fact that a typical accessor method doesn't need and must not use mutable `&self`.
+Of course, it is always possible to use internal mutability, as in the first example here, but this is not the recommended way.

 [^only_via_method]: Apparently, the access has to be made by calling a corresponding method.
 Mostly it'd be field's accessor, but for `sync` structs it's more likely to be a reader.

 ## Field Interior Mutability

-Marking fields with `inner_mut` flag is a shortcut for using [`RefCell`] wrapper.
+Marking fields with `inner_mut` flag is a shortcut for using [`RefCell`](std::cell::RefCell) wrapper.
 This effectively turns such fields to be plain ones.

 ```rust